What is dyslexia?

 Dyslexia is a neurological condition which affects from 10-20% of the population.
 It is probably genetic, but symptoms can be acquired from brain damage at birth, or due to a stroke.

-It is rarely found on its own, but in combination with at least one of these other dys-abilities: -
+Neurodiversity is a collective term for the following conditions.
+Dyslexia is rarely found on its own, but usually in combination with at least one of these other dys-abilities: –

 - Dyslexia (reading and spelling)